iamntz/carbon-rest-multiselect/README.md

 Basically any JS prototype function that's callable on a string.

-There is an exception: you can use a `wrap` transform that will ... well, wrapp your label.
+There is an exception: you can use a `wrap` transform that will ... well, wrap your label.

 #### `set_selection_limit`
 You can set what's the maximum amount of selectable items.
 This will work ad infinitum, without any limit or warning (just like regular HTML `select` tag works).
 So any new selection will be appended to the existing items, therefore if the limit is reached, then the first element of the selection is lost, the new element will be appended.